 As doping, competition manipulation is a threat to the integrity in wrestling.
-To protect the clean wrestlers and ensure fair competition, UWW adopted the Olympic Movement Code on the Prevention of the Manipulation of Competitions (OM Code PMC).
+To protect the clean wrestlers and ensure fair competition, the UWW Bureau adopted the Olympic Movement Code on the Prevention of the Manipulation of Competitions (OM Code PMC) in 2016.
 All UWW affiliated federations and their members (including wrestlers, coaches, officials, referees, athlete support personnel, etc) are bound by this Code.

 What is Competition manipulation ?